meilisearch/documentation/reference/features/geosearch.md

 ```

 ::: warning
-Trying to index a dataset with one or more documents with badly formatted `_geo` values will cause MeiliSearch to throw an [`invalid_geo_field`](/errors) error.
+Trying to index a dataset with one or more documents containing badly formatted `_geo` values will cause MeiliSearch to throw an [`invalid_geo_field`](/errors) error.
 In this case, the update will fail and no documents will be added or modified.
 :::

 ### Using `_geo` with CSV

 If your dataset is formatted as CSV, the file header must have a `_geo` column.
-Each row in the dataset must then contain a column with latitude and longitude separated by a comma:
+Each row in the dataset must then contain a column with a comma-separated string indicating latitude and longitude:

 ```csv
 "id:number", "name:string", "address:string", "type:string", "rating:number", "_geo:string"